juanesfco/HENRY/PI_ML_OPS/README.md

 ## Step 8.
 API Creation

 For the creation of the API the procedure detailed in <https://render.com/docs/deploy-fastapi> was followed.
 The template repository was copied and converted in the following repository: <https://github.com/juanesfco/deployHenryPIMLOPS>.
 In that repository, the functions developed in `main.ipynb` notebook were copied into the `main.py` file and the `APIData` Folder was copied also (without heavy and unnecesary files).
+It is important to also include *pandas* and *numpy* in the `requirements.txt` file.
 Finallly, a `index.html` file was created for the `root()` function of the API to reveal when entering the deployed API:

 <https://henryplmlops.onrender.com/>